suixinsuo/olympus-protocol/docs/GettingStarted.md

 1. Import the correct fund and modify the initialize function

-After we copied the test, it is still utilizing the `OlympusBasicFund`.
+After we copied the test, it is still utilizing `OlympusBasicFund`.

 ``` {.sourceCode .javascript}
 //Find this line